Introductory Materials on Statistics and Evaluation

 Implications of Culture in Measurement, Research & Evaluation

 - Ida, DJ; JA, Davis.
-Research and evaluation on programs for Asian American, Native Hawaiian, and other Pacific Islander populations, focal point Vol. 21, No. 2, 28-31 (2007).
-Full article PDF (free).
+Research and evaluation on programs for Asian American, Native Hawaiian, and other Pacific Islander populations, focal point Vol. 21, No. 2(link is external), 28-31 (2007).
+Full article PDF(link is external) (free).

 Ethics in Research Evaluation & Practice